asrith-varma/new-hello-world/README.md

 # new-hello-world
-This repository is the clone for the main repository.
+This repository is the clone for the main repo.